Fiono11/decentralized_threshold_signing_service/README.md

 **State Management**: Key shares and protocol state are stored in browser-local storage (e.g., `IndexedDB`).

+### 🔒 Security Features

+The service implements proof of possession mechanisms to ensure secure peer-to-peer communication and prevent address spoofing attacks.

+#### Address Registration Proof of Possession

+When a peer registers their SS58 address with the relay server:

+1. **Challenge Generation**: The peer requests a cryptographic challenge from the relay server
+2. **Challenge Signing**: The peer signs the challenge using their private key corresponding to the SS58 address
+3. **Signature Verification**: The relay server verifies the signature using the address's public key
+4. **Registration**: Only upon successful verification is the address registered and mapped to a Peer ID

+This ensures that only the legitimate owner of a Substrate/Kusama/Polkadot address can register it with the relay server.

+#### Connection Proof of Possession

+When two peers establish a direct connection:

+1. **Initiator Challenge**: The connecting peer requests a challenge from the target peer
+2. **Initiator Response**: The connecting peer signs the challenge and sends their response
+3. **Mutual Challenge**: The target peer generates their own challenge for the initiator
+4. **Mutual Verification**: Both peers verify each other's signatures
+5. **Connection Established**: Only after mutual verification is the connection considered secure

+This mutual verification process ensures that both parties can confirm each other's identity before any sensitive protocol messages are exchanged.

+#### Cryptographic Implementation

+- **Signature Algorithm**: Uses SR25519 (Schnorr signatures over Ristretto25519) for compatibility with Substrate/Kusama/Polkadot
+- **Challenge Format**: Random 32-byte challenges generated using cryptographically secure random number generation
+- **Signature Verification**: Leverages the `@polkadot/util-crypto` library for signature verification
+- **Expiration**: Challenges expire after 5 minutes to prevent replay attacks

 ## Development Status

 ### ✅ Milestone 1: Peer Discovery via Blockchain Address (COMPLETED)